dappnode/DAppNodeDocs/docs/user/ethical-metrics/overview.md

 </details>

 <details>
     <summary><strong>How can I unregister from the Ethical Metrics monitoring system?</strong></summary>

-  Unregistering from the monitoring system is as easy as <b>navigating to <a href="http://my.dappnode/system/notifications">Sytem>Notifications</a> and turning off Ethical Metrics</b>.
-After doing this, you will no longer receive notifications, and we will no longer collect metrics from your dappnode.
-While Ethical Metrics notifications are turned on in the Dappnode UI, your dappnode will be registered in our monitoring system. <br/> <br/>
+    <p><strong>1.
+Using the Dappnode Interface:</strong> For an active Dappnode, simply navigate to <a href="http://my.dappnode/system/notifications">System > Notifications</a> and toggle off <b>Ethical Metrics</b>.
+This will stop all notifications and halt metric collection from your Dappnode.
+As long as Ethical Metrics notifications are enabled in the Dappnode UI, your device remains registered in our monitoring system.</p>

-If your <b>Dappnode</b> is <b>no longer available</b> and you want to stop receiving notifications, you can search for the <b>_unregister link_</b> included <b>in the welcome mail</b> you received when you registered.
-Take into account this method will not protect the request with the IP hiding measures, but you can add other measures like using a VPN.
+    <p><strong>2.
+For Inactive Dappnodes:</strong> If your Dappnode is no longer accessible, locate the <b>unregister link</b> in the welcome email you received upon registration.
+Keep in mind that using this method won't employ our IP hiding measures, but you can enhance security using tools like a VPN.</p>

+    <p><strong>3.
+Manual Unregistration:</strong> Lost the welcome email?
+You can also unregister by inputting the following URL into your browser: <code>https://ethical-metrics.dappnode.io/unregister-from-email/?instance=<i>YOUR_INSTANCE</i>.onion%3A9090</code>.
+Make sure to replace <i>YOUR_INSTANCE</i> with the unique identifier for your Dappnode, excluding ".onion:9090".</p>

 </details>